 Isolated from the public debate, for Colombians who still live amid violence, the promises of a better life seem very distant.
 That is why it is so important that the State has an integral presence, beyond its troops, in the regions where it is most needed.
 Arm bearers, for their part, must ensure that their members respect civilians and keep them out of hostile situations.

-On the other hand, in 2018, we recorded abuses committed by gangs who exert social control and perpetrate various forms of armed violence in urban neighbourhoods and their peripheries.
-Buenaventura, Tumaco, Quibdó, Medellín, Cali and Cúcuta are six cities in which we are working tirelessly and are witnessing the impact of the coexistence of 'old' wars and new armed groups.
+On the other hand, in 2018, we recorded abuses committed by gangs who exert social control and perpetrate various forms of armed violence in urban neighborhoods and their peripheries.
+Buenaventura, Tumaco, Quibdó, Medellín, Cali, and Cúcuta are six cities in which we are working tirelessly and are witnessing the impact of the coexistence of 'old' wars and new armed groups.